Miroslav Radović

-Miroslav Radović (Мирослав Радовић; born 16 January 1984) is a Serbian former footballer who played as a winger.
+Miroslav Radović (Мирослав Радовић; born 16 January 1984) is a Serbian former professional footballer who played as a winger.

 Radović started his career with Partizan, before joining Polish club Legia Warsaw in the summer of 2006.
 He acquired Polish citizenship in January 2014.

 Club career

 Partizan

 After signing his first professional contract with Partizan in June 2003, Radović was promoted to the senior squad under manager Lothar Matthäus during the 2003–04 campaign.
-He also made his UEFA Champions League debut that season, coming on as a substitute for Milivoje Ćirković in a 1–2 away loss against Porto on 26 November 2003.
+He also made his UEFA Champions League debut that season, coming on as a substitute for Milivoje Ćirković in a 2–1 away loss against Porto on 26 November 2003.
 In the following 2004–05 campaign, Radović helped Partizan win the national championship title with an unbeaten record.
 He also scored a memorable goal in the 88th minute that eliminated Dnipro Dnipropetrovsk in the UEFA Cup round of 32.
 In the 2005–06 season, Radović made 19 appearances in all competitions, scoring three goals.
 He eventually left the club in the 2006 summer transfer window.